everydayavatar/avatar-maker/README.md

 ### Endpoints Supported
 `POST /make-avatar`  Dynamically builds the Avatar image, and uploads it to IPFS via infura and returns the IPFS CID.

-`GET/update-view`  Dynamically builds the Avatar image, and returns the image via http.
+`GET /view-avatar/${componentIDs}`  Dynamically builds the Avatar image, and returns the image via http.

+**Note:** Each component belongs to an asset category, and there is a total of four categories.
+Each category is represented by a 4-digit number, and each category is concatinated together to make the 16-digit componentID.
+(The componentID is called a token's DNA in other projects, FYI.)

+`0000` has special meaning, that there is no component for the asset category.

 ## Installation